-(B) The commission shall approve demand-side programs having a total resource cost test ratio less than one (1) for demand-side programs targeted to low-income customers or general education campaigns, if the commission determines that the utility has met the filing and submission requirements of 4 CSR 240-3.164(2), the program or program plan is in the public interest, and meets the requirements stated in paragraphs (3)(A)2. and 3.
+(H) The commission shall approve demand-side programs having a total resource cost test ratio less than one (1) for demand-side programs targeted to low-income customers or general education campaigns, if the commission determines that the utility has met the filing and submission requirements ofthis rule, the program or program plan is in the public interest, and meets the requirements stated in paragraphs (3)(G)2. and 3.

 1. If a program is targeted to low-income customers, the electric utility must also state how the electric utility will assess the expected and actual effect of the program on the utility’s bad debt expenses, customer arrearages, and disconnections.

-(C) The commission shall approve demand-side programs which have a total resource cost test ratio less than one (1), if the commission finds the utility has met the filing and submission requirements of 4 CSR 240-3.164(2) and the costs of such programs above the level determined to be cost-effective are funded by the customers participating in the programs or through tax or other governmental credits or incentives specifically designed for that purpose and meet the requirements as stated in paragraphs (3)(A)2. and 3.
+(I) The commission shall approve demand-side programs which have a total resource cost test ratio less than one (1), if the commission finds the utility has met the filing and submission requirements of this rule and the costs of such programs above the level determined to be cost-effective are funded by the customers participating in the programs or through tax or other governmental credits or incentives specifically designed for that purpose and meet the requirements as stated in paragraphs (3)(G)2. and 3.

-(D) Utilities shall file and receive approval of associated tariff sheets prior to implementation of approved demand-side programs.
+(J) Utilities shall file and receive approval of associated tariff sheets prior to implementation of approved demand-side programs.

-(E) The commission shall simultaneously approve, approve with modification acceptable to the utility, or reject the utility’s DSIM proposed pursuant to 4 CSR 240-20.093.
+(K) The commission shall simultaneously approve, approve with modification acceptable to the utility, or reject the utility’s DSIM proposed pursuant to 4 CSR 240-20.093.

 (4) Applications for Approval of Modifications to Electric Utility Demand-Side Programs.
-Pursuant to the provisions of this rule, 4 CSR 240-2.060, and section 393.1075, RSMo, an electric utility shall file an application with the commission for modification of demand-side programs by filing information and documentation required by 4 CSR 240-3.164(4) when there is a variance of twenty percent (20%) or more in the approved demand-side plan three (3)-year budget and/or any program design modification which is no longer covered by the approved tariff sheets for the program. he commission shall approve, approve with modification acceptable to the electric utility, or reject such applications for approval of modification of demand-side programs within thirty (30) days of the filing of an application under this section, subject to the same guidelines as established in subsections (3)(A) through (C), only after providing the opportunity for a hearing.
+(A)Pursuant to the provisions of this rule, 4 CSR 240-2.060, and section 393.1075, RSMo, an electric utility

+1. Shall file an application with the commission for modification of demand-side programs when there is a variance of twenty percent (20%) or more in the approved demand-side plan three (3)-year budget and/or any program design modification which is no longer covered by the approved tariff sheets for the program.

+2. May file an application with the commission for modification of demand-side programs as follows:

+A. Reallocation of funds among programs;

+B. Changes in allocation based on contract implementers input, such as if a program is not working.

+3. The application shall include a complete explanation for and documentation of the proposed modifications to each of the filing requirements in section (3).
+All models and spreadsheets shall be provided as executable versions in native format with all formulas intact.

+4. The electric utility shall serve a copy of its application to the Office of Public Counsel and all other parties to the case under which the Demand-Side Programs were approved.

+5. The parties shall have thirty (30) days from the date of filing of an application to object to the application to modify.

+6. If no objection is raised within 30 days, the commission shall approve, approve with modification acceptable to the electric utility, or reject such applications for approval of modification of demand-side programs within forty-five (45) days of the filing of an application under this section, subject to the same guidelines as established in section (3),

+7. If objections to the application are raised, the Commission shall provide the opportunity for a hearing.

-(A) For any program design modifications approved by the commission, the utility shall file for and receive approval of associated tariff sheets prior to implementation of approved modifications.
+(B) For any program design modifications approved by the commission, the utility shall file for and receive approval of associated tariff sheets prior to implementation of approved modifications.